 Untapped Tours, Milwaukee

-Welcome to Untapped Tours, Milwaukee’s most complete city tour!
+Welcome to Untapped Tours, Milwaukee’s most complete sightseeing city tour!
 Join us as we tap into Milwaukee’s famous attractions and history, as well as other sights you may not have known existed.
-Each tour is limited to 14 guests to allow for plenty of room and ensure a personal feeling.
+Every tour is private to allow for a safe and healthy sightseeing tour.
 Don’t just see Milwaukee, experience it!